 What do you want to say as a procurement manager to growers and retailers on this subject?
 Do you have any tips or ideas to achieve a better mutual understanding?

 This article is about maturity, about ripe or raw, but there are of course many more aspects that ensure a satisfied consumer comes back for another bunch of flowers.
 The breeder is at the beginning of this.
 Of course, the yield per m² plays a major role in the choice of assortment for a grower.
 However, the best-performing roses in the vase are not always the varieties that give the best yield in cultivation.
 The lowest-performing have now been phased out, partly due to various 'blacklists'.
 But in my opinion, some varieties should have not been put on the market.
 Or perhaps they had been tested too short.
 A few years ago, for example, you had the rose Revue, which did nothing at all in the vase.
 Regardless of which greenhouse he came from, it was anti-advertising for the rose.
 I hope I don't insult someone now, because I notice that the vase performance is now an important aspect of new varieties.
 We are often asked for an opinion and it is nice to discuss it.
 The risk is always greater with a new species, but there are sometimes gems that are not or hardly planted.
 Bloom has had a 'number' (a novelty with a breeder that has no name yet) planted commercially.
 The variety went well and then you have something unique.
-About Ripe or Raw - Bloom The vase life also has to do with cultivation.
+The vase life also has to do with cultivation.
 How much do you give the flower and is it quietly grown or as quickly as possible?
 There will always have to be a balance in this and it is, especially at this time, completely logical and also necessary that you try to grow as efficiently as possible.
 What happens after the harvest?
 Hygiene, clean buckets, the cold chain, handling the flowers, transport.
 Obvious things, actually.
 We as suppliers of supermarkets also have our responsibility for the quality.
 In particular by designing the supply chain in such a way that the freshness of the products is guaranteed and there is a product in the store that is bought with pleasure.
 Attention to the shelf and the necessary care from the retailer is of course very welcome.
 But our job is to ensure that with the right design and good quality, every bouquet is bought quickly and the loss in the store is as low as possible.
 I think the best tip for mutual understanding is to keep coming together in all links of the chain.
 We like to take our customers to growers and vice versa, also abroad.
 A visit with the customer to growers, breeders, and the cargo handler at the airport in Africa opens eyes and also brings opportunities.
 A few years ago we stepped on a plane to Berlin with about 50 growers to visit shops and a customer depot.
 PVery educational and petty unique in our industry I think.

 Additional Information About Cutting Stages